 Workshops from Elizabeth Urbanowicz ( may vary by event location )

 Using Critical Thinking to Prepare Our Children for Lifelong Discipleship

 Research has shown that our children are leaving the faith.
-For far too long we have been talking at our children, rather than equipping them to critically think through the Christian worldview.
+For far too long, we have been talking at our children, rather than equipping them to think through the Christian worldview critically.
 How can we develop in our children the critical thinking skills they will need to be lifelong disciples of Jesus in a secular culture?
-In this session, participants will explore a variety of hands-on educational strategies they can implement in their homes to begin developing critical thinking skills in their children.
+In this session, we will explore a variety of strategies we can implement to begin developing critical thinking skills in our children.

 Preparing Our Children to Encounter Competing Worldviews

-A host of competing worldviews call out to our children daily.
-While protecting them from certain cultural influences is beneficial, we need to prepare our children to have a vibrant faith in a very secular culture.
+A host of competing worldviews call out to our children.
+While protecting them from specific cultural influences is beneficial, we need to prepare our children to have a vibrant faith in a secular culture.
 How can we equip our children to navigate the thousands of false messages that clamor for their attention?
-In this session, participants will engage in a variety of educational strategies they can use to prepare their children to encounter false ideologies and live vibrant lives of faith in Jesus Christ.
+In this session, we will explore a variety of strategies we can use to prepare our children to encounter false ideologies and live vibrant lives of faith in Jesus Christ.

 Equipping Our Children to Navigate the LGBTQ Movement in Truth and Love